 Yes.
-Polarized lenses are an excellent option for anyone who spends a lot of time outdoors, because the lenses cut down bright light and glare.
+Polarized lenses are an excellent option for anyone who spends a lot of time outdoors because the lenses cut down bright light and glare.
 Sunglasses that are not polarized will have a high amount of glare and may distort colors.
-Polarized ski and snowboard sunglasses will help you see clearer in bright light, heighten contrast, reduce glaring and reflections, and also reduce eyestrain.
+Polarized snowboarding and ski sunglasses will help you see clearer in bright light, heighten contrast, reduce glaring and reflections, and also reduce eyestrain.

 One downside to using polarized lenses is if you want to look at blue light screens while wearing them.
 Taking pictures might be a bit difficult.
 Also, polarized sunglasses are not ideal for low light situations.

 What is the difference between snowboarding sunglasses and goggles?

 The main difference between sunglasses and goggles is the overall design.
 You will notice that snow goggles have a thick strap that goes around the head and are designed with padding around the lenses that create a seal against the elements.
 Because of the size and shape, goggles work exceptionally well for keeping out wind, rain, and snow.
 Novice and experienced skiers and snowboarders alike consider goggles to be a staple.

 Sunglasses, on the other hand, are, well, sunglasses.
 They are much smaller and lighter than goggles.
 They cover less of your face, but they are easier to take on and off and are much more comfortable.

 What is the best lens color choice for skiing sunglasses?

 That depends.
 Every color has strengths and weaknesses.
 There is simply no color that is the best.
 If you plan on skiing and snowboarding in all kinds of conditions, then it is best to get multiple sunglasses or a pair with interchangeable lenses.
 That way, you can adapt to your environment.
 Or, find a pair with photochromic lenses (automatically adjust to light levels).